2021 Toronto Argonauts season

-The 2021 Toronto Argonauts season was the 63rd season for the team in the Canadian Football League and their 148th year of existence.
+The 2021 Toronto Argonauts season was the 63rd season for the team in the Canadian Football League (CFL) and their 148th year of existence.
 The Argonauts improved on their 4–14 record from their previous season in 2019 with a win in week 10 against the Ottawa Redblacks on October 6, 2021.
 The team qualified for the playoffs for the first time since 2017, on October 30, 2021, with a win over the BC Lions.
 The Argonauts then clinched first place in the East Division after defeating the Hamilton Tiger-Cats on November 12, 2021.
 However, the Argonauts lost to the same Tiger-Cats in the East Final after holding a 12–0 halftime lead, but were unable to score a touchdown and lost 27–19.

 This was the first full season with Michael Clemons as general manager following his appointment mid-way through the 2019 season.
 This was also the first season for head coach Ryan Dinwiddie.

 An 18-game season schedule was originally released on November 20, 2020, but it was announced on April 21, 2021, that the start of the season would likely be delayed until August and feature a 14-game schedule.
 On June 15, 2021, the league released the revised 14-game schedule with regular season play beginning on August 5, 2021.

 Offseason

-CFL Global Draft
+CFL global draft

-The 2021 CFL Global Draft took place on April 15, 2021.
+The 2021 CFL global draft took place on April 15, 2021.
 With the format being a snake draft, the Argonauts selected third in the odd-numbered rounds and seventh in the even-numbered rounds.
 The team exchanged their third-round pick for a fourth-round pick as part of a three-player trade with the Calgary Stampeders.